brix4dayz/dpd_cpp/README.md

 __Current__ __Objectives__:
 * Finish TriblockFrame and its parent classes.
 * Reorganize dpdData, dpdFrame, and bin classes as parent classes.
+* * CopolymerFrame inherents from DPDFrame, should have BondBin cube instead Bin's.
+* * Bond's need com and reference to molecule.
+* * AngBond could be class containing two bonds.
 * Implement Nanoparticle class.
 * Add collision detection to builders using bins.
 * Organize library and executables into application.